dmgcodevil/jmspy/README.md

 CGLIB uses inheritance when it creates dynamic proxy.
 Thus, each proxy belongs to a generated instrumented class that extends original type by including interfaces.
 Java has several restrictions with class inheritance, namely:
 - Final class cannot be extended
 - Final methods cannot be overridden

-- It isn’t possible to create instances of classes without default constructor.
+Also CGLIB can't create proxies for nested classes that have default/package modifier and loaded using bootstrap class loader, for example the classes from core Java libraries located in the <JAVA_HOME>/jre/lib director, for instance Collections#UnmodifiableList.class.

-All this issues are partially resolved in jmspy-core, for example the restriction with  final classes can be resolved using feature called Wrapper.
-Wrapper is an interface that provides several methods to create, set and get  target instance.
-It’s easy to use, lets consider simple example.
+All this issues are partially resolved in jmspy-core, for example the restrictions with final classes or classes from java core libraries can be resolved using feature called ```Wrapper```.
+If JMSpy fails to create proxy for a class then it will automatically try to create a wrapper for target class and create proxy for wrapper instead of target class.
+This approach works fine if you have an interface for a class and you work with this interface instead of concrete implementation.
-Suppose you have a final class on whom you want to record invocations
+For example:
 **Interface**
 ```java
 public interface IFinalClass {